Virginia State Route 234: SR 234 and University Boulevard intersection

+A quadrant roadway intersection exists at the intersection of SR 234 and University Boulevard in Manassas.
+Construction began in fall 2020 and was completed in fall 2022.

 Parkway initiatives

 Bi-County Parkway

 The Northern Virginia Transportation Alliance has recommended a new limited access highway extending SR 234 past its intersection with I-66.
 The highway would junction and re-connect with current SR 234 in Catharpin near the Manassas National Battlefield, and then follow current SR 659 to US 50 in Loudoun County.
 The goal of the project is to connect Prince William County and Loudoun county to alleviate congestion between Manassas and Washington Dulles International Airport.
 While the Loudoun County Commonwealth Transportation Board has approved the project, many Prince William County residents oppose the plan.
 In March 2016, the Prince William County Board of Supervisors voted to remove the Bi-County Parkway from its long-range planning blueprint.

 Tri-County Parkway

 The Northern Virginia Transportation Alliance has also proposed a Tri-County Parkway.
 The highway would start near the intersection of SR 234 and SR 28 and follow Godwin Drive to I-66.
 It would then follow SR 621 east of Manassas National Battlefield Park, ultimately connecting to Loudoun County Parkway.
 The project would link Loudoun, Fairfax, and Prince William Counties and provide an alternate route between Manassas, I-66 and Washington Dulles International Airport.
 Some Prince William County supervisors support construction to extend Godwin Drive, as opposed to the Tri-County Parkway, due to the lower cost and lesser disruptive impact on residents and businesses.
 The project is supported by Prince William Supervisor Pete Candland.